 Japan comes fourth on the list with a total solar power capacity of 6,500 MW.
 A small portion of Japan’s energy needs is fulfilled by solar power plants.

 Japan doesn’t have a good history with nuclear energy (referring to the 2005 nuclear incident).
 So, they are always looking to replace it with something better.
 Japan began setting its goal to slowly and steadily replaced the nation’s energy current sources with renewable and cleaner solar power.

 The country plans to continue its efforts to reach higher heights with solar power.
 More plans are in the pipeline to keep the progress steady over time.

 The Australian government has built several solar power projects to fuel the nation’s growing electricity demands.
 The solar power industry is definitely booming in Australia.

 Australia has reached a potential of 12,000 MW by installing solar panels over the years.
 Main public places, like airports, buildings, stations and schools are being converted to solar power to raise awareness in the general public.
 More projects are still underway to add to the country’s total solar power capacity.

-Australia’s hot and dry environment flavors the production of solar power.
+Australia’s hot and dry environment favors the production of solar power.
 This increases the country’s total capacity as compared to other countries.